Telecom-SudParis/sdn-onos/README.md

 ## Adding Flow Rules <a name="flow"></a>
+# Proactive Flow Insertion
-1/ Flows could be added via the REST API using Postman, send the **POST** method with the following URL and Content
+**Prerequisite** Flows could be added via the REST API using Postman (Chrome Extension) and a Json Beautifier tool (https://jsonbeautifier.org/)
+1/ Send the **POST** method with the following URL and Content
 ```
 http://172.17.0.5:8181/onos/v1/flows
 ```